samapriya/gee2drive/README.md

   --id ID              Full path for collection or image --type TYPE          Type whether image or collection --folder FOLDER      Drive folder path
-  --aoi AOI            Full path to geojson to be used for bounds
+  --aoi AOI            Full path to geojson/json/kml to be used for bounds

 Optional named arguments for image collection only:
   --start START        Start date to filter image